 The important thing is not necessarily to see images in your head, but above all to strive to feel the sensations of relaxation and well-being that this place gives you.
 I invite you to perform this visualization regularly, for 5 minutes, even in quiet moments.
 It will help the effects to be faster when you feel the need.

 Listening to music can have a very relaxing effect on the body.

 Slow-paced instrumental music can induce the relaxation response by helping to lower blood pressure, heart rate, and stress hormones.

 Some types of classical, Celtic, Native American, and Indian music can be particularly soothing, but simply listening to the music you love is also effective.

 The sounds of nature can also be very soothing.
-It is why they are often integrated into relaxation and meditation music.
+It is why they are often integrated into relaxation, yoga and meditation music.